 14.2.
 Punctuality

 There is no discrepancy between announced and real date of publishing (according to the Release calendar).
-All 12 press releases of the STI from quarterly STS surveys (Other services - 4, Transportation and storage - 4 and Distributive trade - 4) are published on the date of publication as foreseen in the Release Calendar.
+All eight press releases of the STI from quarterly STS surveys (Other services - 4, Transportation and storage - 4) are published on the date of publication as foreseen in the Release Calendar.

 15.1.
 Comparability - geographical

-Considering that methodology of the STI surveys is fully harmonised with the methodology set out in Council Regulation (EC) No. 1165/98, Annex D, on short-term business statistics from 1998 and its changes and amendments (EU-STS Regulation) as well as with Eurostat's recommendations for this statistical area, the data are comparable with those of EU member states.
+Considering that methodology of the STI surveys is harmonised with the EU Regulation 2019/2152 on European business statistics and Commission Implementing Regulation 2020/1197 as well as with Eurostat's recommendations for this statistical area, the data are comparable with those of EU member states.

 15.2.
 Comparability - over time